SoftwareAG/c8y-docs/content/web/application-configuration-bundle/styling-your-applicaiton.md

 ## Styling by extending @c8y/style

-For styling the application global CSS created with [LESS](http://lesscss.org/) is used.
+A global CSS file created with [LESS](http://lesscss.org/) is used to style the application.
 The original LESS source is distributed via the npm package [@c8y/style](https://www.npmjs.com/package/@c8y/style).
 By extending these styles you can change any detail of the application, the most requested changes are: colors, logos and fonts.
-Tese can be very easily achieved by replacing a number of variables.
+These can be very easily achieved by replacing a number of variables.

-To override the variables it is possible to use:
+To override the variables it is possible to use one of the following:

 - LESS variables at build time
 - Custom CSS properties (at build time or configurable at runtime)